- Save on holidays to Sharm el Sheikh with easyJet holidays

-- Browse the latest holiday deals to Sharm el Sheikh
+- Browse the top holiday offers to Sharm el Sheikh

 Sharm el Sheikh area weather averages

 Check Sharm el Sheikh area weather averages before you book your next holiday in 2018/2019.
 Today's maximum temperature in Sharm el Sheikh area is expected to be 28°C, while the average maximum temperature in March is 24°C. The holiday weather guide shown above is for Sharm el Sheikh Airport.

 More about Sharm el Sheikh

 - Weather overview